 It is a good practice to deploy new portlets into a staging area (that is, a test installation of the portal Web application) for verification and testing before deploying them into the production environment.
-For information about how to deploy a PAR file into the portal Web application, see Portlet Deployment in the SAS Web Infrastructure Kit Administrator's Guide.
+For information about how to deploy a PAR file into the portal Web application, see Adding Custom-Developed Portlets in the "Adding Content to the Portal" chapter in the SAS Intelligence Platform: Web Application Administration Guide.

 A portlet template, also referred to as an editable portlet, is a portlet from which users can create their own portlet instances.
-The portlet called DisplayURL, which is delivered with the portal Web application, is one example of a portlet template.
+The portlet called DisplayURL (shown below), which is delivered with the portal Web application, is one example of a portlet template.

 Users can create new instances of this portlet by choosing Add a portlet on the Options menu and then choosing URL Display Portlet as the portlet type in the Create a New Portlet dialog box.
 The DisplayUrl portlet includes classes that enable the user to edit the new portlet instance to point to any URL which returns an HTML fragment.
-For example, the user could edit the portlet instance to point to a URL which returns this HTML fragment.
+For example, the user could edit the portlet instance to point to a URL which returns an HTML fragment, as shown here: